UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Risk and Reward:**

   - The CP system incentivizes commitment, as failing a quest results in the loss of pledged CP.

+- **Embracing Failure:**

+  - Failing a quest is not the end.
+It's an opportunity to reassess and try again.

+  - Players can undertake new quests to regain lost CP and continue progressing toward their endeavors.

 - **Encouragement of Multiple Quests:**